aftab-ai/JWT_Auth/Backend/README.md

 # Backend

-It is backend api server for user 'authentication/authorization' with **Json Web Token**.
+It is an example of backend api server for user 'authentication/authorization' with **Json Web Token**.

 ---